Reinforcement Fine-Tuning Naturally Mitigates Forgetting in Continual Post-Training: Abstract

 \section{Abstract}

-Continual post-training (CPT) is a popular and effective technique for adapting foundation models like multimodal large language models to specific and ever-evolving downstream tasks.
-While existing research has primarily concentrated on methods like data replay, model expansion, or parameter regularization, the fundamental role of the learning paradigm within CPT remains largely unexplored.
+Continual post-training (CPT) is a popular and effective technique for adapting foundation models like multimodal large language models to ever-evolving downstream tasks.
+While existing research primarily focuses on methods like data replay, model expansion, or parameter regularization, the fundamental role of the learning paradigm remains largely unexplored.
 This paper presents a comparative analysis of two core post-training paradigms: supervised fine-tuning (SFT) and reinforcement fine-tuning (RFT), investigating their respective impacts on knowledge retention during CPT.
-Our experiments are conducted on a benchmark comprising seven diverse multimodal tasks, utilizing Qwen2.5-VL-7B-Instruct as the base model for continual post-training.
+Our experiments are conducted across multiple multimodal tasks, utilizing Qwen2.5-VL-7B-Instruct as the base model.
 The investigation yields two significant findings: (1) When continuously learning on downstream tasks, SFT leads to catastrophic forgetting of previously learned tasks.
-In contrast, RFT inherently preserves prior knowledge and achieve performance comparable to multi-task training.
-(2) RFT successfully protects and even enhances the model's general knowledge on standard benchmarks (e.g., MMMU and MMLU-Pro).
-Conversely, SFT degrades general model capabilities severely.
-Further analysis shows that explicit mechanisms, such as KL penalty and chain-of-thought reasoning, are not the primary factors.
-Instead, we find that the implicit regularization inherent to RFT is a key factor in mitigating forgetting.
-Finally, we propose a rollout-based instance filtering algorithm to improve the stability and efficiency of RFT.
+In contrast, RFT inherently preserves prior knowledge and achieves performance comparable to multi-task training.
+(2) RFT successfully protects and even enhances the model's general knowledge on standard benchmarks, while SFT degrades general model capabilities severely.
+Further analysis reveals that this stability is not primarily due to explicit mechanisms like KL penalty or chain-of-thought reasoning.
+We investigate RFT's learning dynamics and find that its selective update mechanism inherently prevents interference with established knowledge.
+Based on this insight, we propose a rollout-based instance filtering algorithm (RIF-RFT) that enhances the training efficiency of RFT by focusing on learnable samples.
 Our comprehensive study demonstrates the superiority of RFT as a robust paradigm for continual post-training.